Characters of the Tekken series: Sergei Dragunov/Halloween Dragunov

-Dragunov has a halloween version names Halloween Dragunov who's introduced in Tekken Mobile.
+Dragunov has a Halloween version named Halloween Dragunov who's introduced in Tekken Mobile.
 Halloween Dragunov has the same fighting style and the same Rage Art like Dragunov.

 Dragunov is portrayed by martial artist and actor Anton Kasabov In the 2009 live-action Tekken film, in which he has no dialogue.
 He participates in the Iron Fist tournament and is killed in battle by Bryan Fury.